Linking dynamical heterogeneity to static amorphous order: Model and simulation details

-Our molecular dynamics simulations are carried out using the LAMMPS~\cite{Lammps} software suite, accelerated by the GPU package~\cite{LammpsGPU1,LammpsGPU2} with mixed precision~\cite{GPUmixed}.
-Specifically, we use the velocity-Verlet time integration scheme with an integration timestep mostly chosen to be $dt=0.005$ (see the next paragraph).
-We update the neighbor list every 20 molecular dynamics steps, and take a skin depth to be 0.3.
-We simulate the liquid in the NVT ensemble, using the Nos{\'e}-Hoover thermostat \cite{Nose,Hoover} to fix the temperature.
-The damp time of the Nos{\'e}-Hoover thermostat is chosen to be 1.
-We ensure that samples do not develop any center of mass motion by fixing the center of mass at every molecular dynamics step.
+We study samples with $N=135,000$ particles in a periodic cubic box using molecular dynamics simulations carried out with LAMMPS~\cite{Lammps}, accelerated by the GPU package~\cite{LammpsGPU1,LammpsGPU2} with mixed precision~\cite{GPUmixed}.
+In order to preserve the numerical stability of the algorithm, we use the velocity-Verlet time integration scheme with an integration timestep $dt=0.005$, and a neighbor list with skin depth $0.3$, updated every $20$ molecular dynamics steps.
+Simulations are performed in the canonical, constant $NVT$, ensemble, using the Nos{\'e}-Hoover thermostat \cite{Nose,Hoover} with damp time $1.0$.
+Drift in the center of mass is prevented by keeping its position constant at every integration step.

-To prepare equilibrated samples, we first position the particles on a periodic lattice and give them random velocities.
-We then couple the system to a thermostat and linearly change temperature from $T=3.000$ to $T=2.000$ over time 10000.
-Finally, we let the liquid equilibrate at temperature $T=2.000$ for time 25000.
-Aside from the initial velocity seeding where the integration step is $dt=0.001$, we take $dt=0.005$.
-We prepare two statistically independent, equilibrated samples at temperature $T=2.000$ with different velocity seeds.

-Our cooling procedure, starting from the equilibrated samples at $T=2.000$, is made up of a series of steps consisting of a linear cooling from one temperature to the next, followed by an equilibration run at the new temperature.
-The lengths of these runs, $t_{\rm cool}$s and $t_{\rm equilibration}$s, are recorded in Table \ref{history}.
-For convenience we also record the structural relaxation time, $\tau_{\alpha}$, as well as the stretched exponent, $\gamma$.
-Throughout these cooling procedures, we set the integration time step $dt=0.005$.